 Energy Efficient Homes is an existing, mature offering carried forward from Phase III.
 The Residential CSP will develop marketing material to facilitate the transition to Phase IV.
-The CSP also plans to make rebates for HVAC equipment and pool pumps available through a midstream channel.
+The CSP also plans to make rebates for HVAC equipment available through a midstream channel.
 PPL Electric Utilities may continue to offer downstream rebates on these measures.

 PPL Electric Utilities will work with the Residential CSP to develop and execute a marketing plan that captures sector-level economies of scale and employs targeted outreach where practical.
-The marketing strategy may include the following:
+The marketing strategy may include, but will not be limited to, the following: